jywu20/Notes/Computer Science/Logic and PLT/llvm.md

 *p2 = *p2 + a2;
 ```
 for example, can be accelerated by SIMD - or can it?
-Are you sure that `p1` and `p2` are not pointing to the same address?
+The *low-level-ness* of C means sometimes the wanted optimization will not always create semantically correct code.
-The *low-level-ness* of C means programmers often can't promise that this will not happen.
+In the latter case, are you sure that `p1` and `p2` are not pointing to the same address?

 The problem can be solved by adding pragmas or attributes (like `__restrict__`) to C programs.
-This breaks portability, again.
+This often breaks portability, again.
 By adding all kinds of pragmas, attributes, and intrinsics,
 we are essentially creating a dialect of C, i.e. *optimized* C,
 which is no longer supposed to be a transportable assembly language.